 It is extremely important to stop smoking.

 Medication.
 Your cardiologist will discuss with you what medication you should take.
 Almost all patients should take aspirin indefinately.
 After PCI, you should take one Clopidogrel (Plavix) tablet daily as prescribed by your doctor.

 Many people cannot control their blood cholesterol by diet alone because their bodies make too much cholesterol.
 It is important for these people to take medication to lower cholesterol.

 Exercise.
 You should build up activity gradually so that in about a week you are back to full activity.
 For the first few days after a procedure carried out from the groin you should be careful with lifting to reduce the chance of problems such as bleeding or haematoma from the entry site.
 It is a good idea to develop a regular exercise programme such as walking, cycling, or swimming briskly enough to make you slightly short of breath for half an hour most days of the week.

 Follow-up.
 You will need to visit your general practitioner.
 You should make an appointment to see your usual cardiologist 1-4 weeks after PCI.

-Coronary angiography and PCI are common procedures and serious complications are uncommon.
+Coronary angiography and PCI are straightforward procedures and serious complications such as a heart attack(damage to heart muscle), infection and strokes are uncommon.
+Your cardiologist will have discussed the risks with you.

-An allergic reaction to the x-ray contrast (dye) with rash or itching sometimes occurs.
-It is exceptionally rare for a severe life-threatening allergic reaction to occur.
+An allergic reaction to the x-ray contrast (dye).
+Rash or itching sometimes occurs, however it is extremely rare for a severe, life-threatening allergic reaction to occur.

-Abnormal or irregular beating of the heart may occur but is usually brief and easily treated.
+Abnormal or irregular beating of the heart.
+This may occur during the procedure but is typically brief and easily treated.